ritschmaster/b3/README.md

 ### I need a default configuration

-Since version 0.4 a default config file is included in the [release zip](https://github.com/ritschmaster/b3/releases).
+A default config file is included in the [release zip](https://github.com/ritschmaster/b3/releases).
 There is also an example configuration available at `tests/full.config` (please place it as `config` in the same directory as `b3.exe` to use it).

+For more information on where the configuration file can be placed please see the included man page.
+In a release it can be viewed using

+    man /path/b3/share/man/man1/b3.1

 ### Are there known limitations?